-A combined political science/journalism effort based at American University, the ACP uses a vast array of data – from elections results and economic numbers to consumer survey and poling – to break communities into different types for analysis.
-The primary point: Even in the age of the Web, people in different places experience the world very differently.
+A combined social science/journalism effort based at the Michigan State University School of Journalism, the ACP uses a vast array of data – from election results and economic numbers to consumer survey and polling – to break communities into different types for analysis.
+The primary point: Even in the age of the web, people in different places experience the world very differently.

 The result is an unprecedented growing attempt to understand the subtleties and complexities of the United States as the country reimagines its future and its place in the world.
-The Project correlates economic and demographic data to election results and consumer data to see what is moving those different communities and to see who is surviving and who is thriving in the 21st Century United States.
+The Project correlates economic and demographic data to election results and consumer data to see what is moving those different communities and to see who is struggling and who is thriving in the 21st- century United States.

 The ACP’s 15 community types: